 It’s interesting to observe that &lit clues often dominate advanced clue-writing competitions.
 It’s not hard to see why: they’re regarded by many as the Holy Grail of cluemanship, and that’s got to count for something in a competition, hasn’t it?
 These clues are very much the opposite of the stuff I’ve been talking about in the previous paragraphs; they are very elegant and well-written, and extremely clever.
 Too clever, sometimes?

 I always have to reach for the blood pressure pills when some pillock on a crossword blog comments that I, or other setters I admire, have been too clever.
 My reaction – my only printable reaction anyway – is “OK, so you’d like me to be more stupid?
 Fine!
 I can do stupid really well!”
 So when I say that the excellent clues that often win competitions can be too clever I don’t in any way mean to disparage those who write them; quite the opposite in fact.
 I just can’t help feeling that the inevitable result of spending hours, or even days, writing a single clue that outsmarts the competition is that you’ll often come up with something so crafty that it will be totally impenetrable to 99% of solvers.
 Even with the answer provided, notes are usually needed to help with the parsing.
-In the interests of full disclosure I should mention that I have never actually submitted a clue to these competitions, not least because I’m certain I’d never come within a country mile of winning…
+I should add that I have never actually submitted a clue to these competitions, so this isn’t a case of sour grapes.

 I’ve said already that opportunities for &lit clues will come along to setters who look out for them, but how do you recognise these opportunities?
 Sometimes, it just falls naturally into place.
 You notice fairly quickly that the answer can be rearranged or broken down into wordplay that is also a definition.
 I think this is quite likely to have been the case when the clue for ENRAGED first came into being.